Jump to - Current Members - Former Members

 In 2010 Solace of Requiem decided to self-release the 2008 album they made with Andy Classen under the name "The Great Awakening".
 The album received great reviews and was featured in prominent compilation CDs and magazines in the United States and Europe.
 SOR also toured for the album in 2010 with the great old-school death metal band Resurrection.
 However, even after the release of TGA, great reviews and a successful European tour with Resurrection.
 The band's main goal of landing a legitimate record deal had still eluded them in 2010.

-In October and November of 2011 the band embarked on their biggest tour to date as support for Vomitory and Prostitute Disfigurement during the No End To Suffering Tour 2011 and Disbelief during the Believe In Nothing Tour 2011.
+In October and November of 2011 the band embarked on their biggest tour to date as support for Vomitory and Prostitute Disfigurement, during the No End To Suffering Tour 2011 and Disbelief during the Believe In Nothing Tour 2011.
 The two tours were combined together to create a single tour that lasted thirty one straight days and spanned ten different countries in Europe.
-The band also spent the later part of that year writing new material in hopes of having a new album written sometime in 2012.
+2011 also marked the arrival of their current guitarist, Richard Gulczynski, and the departure of touring member, George Arguello.
+The band also spent the later part of that year writing new material in hopes of having a new album written sometime in 2012/2013.

-While writing their fourth album in 2012, the band realized that they had finally discovered the perfect musical direction they wanted to follow.
-The new album will be the first album that the band feels is the proper evolution of SOR's brand of blackened death metal.
-So because of this reason, Solace of Requiem has decided to treat the first three releases as if they were only practice for the band's fourth album.
-SOR will therefor release their fourth and most brutal album with a new band logo.
-The album is set to be recorded in February 2013 at Mana Recording Studios In St. Petersburg, Florida.
-Sure to be the most relentlessly technical onslaught of sick and brutal mind metal to date!
+While in the writing process of their fourth album (Casting Ruin) in 2012, the band realized that they had finally discovered the perfect musical direction they wanted to follow.
+Casting Ruin will be the first album that the band feels is the proper evolution of SOR's brand of technical blackened death metal.
+So because of this reason, Solace of Requiem decided to treat their first three releases as if they were only practice for the band's fourth album.
+SOR therefor decided to release their fourth and most brutal album with a new band logo.
+It's never easy to change a logo, especially after so many years of using the one they had.
+But the band decided it was necessary, in order to more accurately portray the music that they create.

 Back to Top